BTU Calculator

 Understanding SEER, EER, AFUE, and HSPF Ratings

-Once you know your BTU requirements, you'll need to select equipment with appropriate efficiency ratings.
+Once you know your BTU requirements, you'll select equipment with appropriate efficiency ratings.
 These ratings determine how much energy (electricity or gas) the equipment consumes to deliver its rated BTU output.

 SEER (Seasonal Energy Efficiency Ratio) measures cooling efficiency over an entire season.
 Higher is better.
 Current minimum is SEER 14; high-efficiency units reach SEER 22+.
 A SEER 20 unit uses about 30% less electricity than a SEER 14 unit for the same cooling output.